 THE EXERCISE OF MERCY

-The Merciful Lord made it clear that one cannot simply glorify the Lord's mercy, but must also put it into practice in their own lives.
-He told St Faustina that “I demand from you deeds of mercy which are to arise out of love for Me.
+The Merciful Lord made it clear that people cannot simply glorify the Lord's mercy, but must also put it into practice in their own lives.
+He told St. Faustina that “I demand from you deeds of mercy which are to arise out of love for Me.
 You are to show mercy to your neighbors always and everywhere.
 You must not shrink from this or try to excuse or absolve yourself from it.”
 (Diary, 742).

 Then, Jesus instructed her in the ways of exercising mercy.